Denver Root Canal Specialists

 Root canals are a common procedure performed by dentists and endodontists, and they have a very high success rate.
 More than 15 million root canals are performed annually in the United States.

-Root canal therapy is an important general dentistry service at our Cherry Creek practice.
+Root canal therapy is a routine general dentistry service at our Cherry Creek practice.
 If you’re looking for the best Denver root canal dentist or Englewood root canal specialist, schedule an appointment with us at DeWitt Dental Associates at (303) 321-5656 or complete the online booking form.

 What is a Root Canal?

-The endodontic treatment known as root canal therapy is performed when the pulp becomes inflamed or infected.
+Endodontic treatment, known as root canal therapy, is performed when the pulp becomes inflamed or infected.
 The affected nerve tissue is removed, and the root canal is cleaned and sealed to prevent further problems such as infections and bone loss.

 How Do I Know If I Need a Root Canal?